LukasDrothler/qa_generator/README.md

 The Configuration File format was created by us and it consists of multiple instances, that represent a group of Question-Answer pairs.

+For your application of the Question Answering System, you need to create an own Configuration File in the following fashion:

 Every instance starts with <INSTANCE>, ends with </INSTANCE>, contains a query,  associated question prototypes and variables that allow to generate the same question with different values.